-A brain injury claim can be complex, and it’s vital that you instruct a specialist solicitor who has both the legal knowledge to help with compensation and the support network in place to provide the financial, physical and emotional help you need to get your lives back on track.
+A brain injury claim can be complex.
+It is imperative that you instruct a specialist solicitor who has both the legal knowledge to help with claiming compensation and the support network in place to provide the financial, physical and emotional help you need to get your lives back on track.

 A concussion is classified as a mild traumatic brain injury and can cause both short and long-term problems.
 Often these injuries are not picked up on MRI or CT scans, which can lead to confusion over the diagnosis of a brain injury.